Annual Holiday Ham Giveaway - December 7

 Construction is underway in our Junction City fiber expansion project.
 We plan to build our network to the entire community, so express your interest in service to help influence where we build next.Learn More

-Twin Valley is bringing up to 2 Gbps symmetrical fiber internet to homes and businesses in Ottawa, and work is underway!Learn More
+Twin Valley is bringing up to 2 Gbps symmetrical fiber internet to homes and businesses in Minneapolis, and work is underway!Learn More

 Rural Clearwater Fiber Internet